keptn/keptn.github.io/content/docs/0.8.x/operate/multi_cluster/index.md

     ```
     distributor:
-      projectFilter: ""                     # set the project, e.g., "sockshop" (to get events for the entire project)
+      projectFilter: ""                     # set the project, e.g., "sockshop" to get events for this project.
-      stageFilter: "hardening"              # set the stage, e.g., "hardening" (to get events for the stage)
+      stageFilter: "hardening"              # set the stage, e.g., "hardening" to get events for the stage.
-      serviceFilter: ""                     # set the service, e.g., "carts" (to get events for the service )
+      serviceFilter: ""                     # set the service, e.g., "carts" to get events for the service.
     ```

+    *Note:* `projectFilter`, `stageFilter`, and `serviceFilter` allow a comma-separated list of values.

 * Deploy the execution plane service (e.g., jmeter-service) from release assets with your `values.yaml` and by using `helm`: